 This is the most common and well-studied type of aura.
-The symptoms can be quite alarming and patients often and understandably feel anxious and worried when they get them for the first time.
+The symptoms can be quite alarming and patients often and understandably feel anxious and worried when they experience this for the first time.
 This can take many forms, but typically, patients see a zig-zag line starting on one side which moves across the field of vision before fading away.
 Patients may also see sparkling or flashing lights or diamond-shaped small lights, which some people liken to looking into a kaliedoscope.

-The hallmark of migraine aura is that the symptoms change in shape, size and location.
-If the symptoms are stationery i.e. flashing small lights or spots, which do not change i.e. move or become big or small, they are unlikely to represent migraine aura.
+The symptoms usually change in shape, size and location.
+If the symptoms are stationery, for example flashing spots or zigzags which do not move or grow in size, they are less likely to represent migraine aura.

-The visual disturbance lasts for more than 5 minutes and not more than 60 minutes in a typical patient although some patients may have these symptoms lasting longer.
-Sometimes after the positive symptoms go away, there may be dark holes in the vision where patients are not able to see (scotoma).
+Visual aura generally lasts between 5 and 60 minutes in a typical patient although some patients may have peristsent visual symptoms.
+Sometimes after these symptoms go away, there may be dark holes in the vision where patients are not able to see (scotoma).

-This consists of either a feeling of tingling (i.e. pins and needles) or numbness (a dead feeling in part of a limb).
-Usually patients are able to note the progression of symptoms as it starts in one area of the body and moves up or down.
-For example, if the feeling starts in the hand, it will move up the arm and not involve the entire arm all at the same time.
+This can be in the form of tingling (or pins and needles) or numbness (a dead feeling in part of a limb).
+Usually patients are able to note the progression of symptoms as it starts in one part of the body and moves up or down.
+For example, if the feeling starts in the hand, it will move up the arm and not involve the entire limb at one time.

-Speech and language can also be affected causing ‘difficulty getting the right word out’ and slurring of words.
+Speech and language can also be affected causing ‘word finding difficulty’ or slurring of words.

 This is a much rarer form of aura and consists of motor weakness of part of the body.
 Many patients with this type of aura have other members in the family who experience similar symptoms (called familial hemiplegic migraine) although it can also occur without a family history (sporadic hemiplegic migraine).
-Although feelings of numbness or apparent weakness (‘my arm felt dead and I had difficulty moving it’) are common, genuine weakness on one side suggestive of hemiplegic migraine is much less common.
+Although feelings of numbness (often with a limb feeling “dead”) are common, genuine weakness on one side suggestive of hemiplegic migraine is much less common.

 What causes aura?